 The purpose of this policy is to direct most new development to Stafford whilst retaining and enhancing existing facilities elsewhere.
-Stafford is identified within the Regional Spatial Strategy for the West Midlands (RSS) as an 'Other large settlement', a 'Local Regeneration Area' and a 'Strategic Centre'.
+The County town of Stafford is identified within the Regional Spatial Strategy for the West Midlands (RSS) as an 'Other large settlement', a 'Local Regeneration Area' and a 'Strategic Centre'.
 Furthermore the RSS provides policies for market towns, such as Stone, to accommodate sustainable economic and housing development.
-Services and facilities referred to in this policy are defined to include the following: retail, health, community, cultural, social, sport, recreation and leisure.
+Services and facilities referred to in this policy are defined to include the following: retail, health, education, community, cultural, social, sport, recreation and leisure.

-The requirements for new development in the Borough will primarily be met by the re-use of previously developed land and buildings, excluding land used for sport and recreation.
-Where appropriate planning obligations will be used to secure the implementation of planning policies through acceptable development proposals.
+The requirements for new development in the Borough will primarily be met by the re-use of previously developed land and buildings, excluding land used for sport and recreation or of significant wildlife value.
+Where appropriate planning conditions, planning obligations and Area Action Plans in accordance with the criteria in Planning Policy Statement 12 - Local Development Frameworks paragraph 2.17 or its successor document will be used to secure the implementation of planning policies through acceptable development proposals.

-- 1. Major new employment development, including office and industrial uses and significant sporting facilities will be concentrated in or adjoining the urban area of Stafford.
-Sustainable housing and tourism development, and providing major services and facilities to the Borough and the surrounding area will take place within the urban area of Stafford - 2.
-The market town of Stone will be a focus for employment and tourism development as well as limited housing development and providing services and facilities to serve its rural hinterland - 3.
+- 1. Stafford will be the primary focus for new investment in the Borough to maintain and enhance its role as the County town and in accordance with its status in the Regional Spatial Strategy.
+New investment will be sought to support wider regeneration and help meet the needs of the surrounding rural area.
+Major new employment development, including office and industrial uses and significant sporting facilities will be concentrated in or adjoining the urban area of Stafford.
+Sustainable housing and tourism development, and providing major services and facilities to the Borough and the surrounding area will take place within the urban area of Stafford.
+If there is an upward revision of average rates of housing provision in the Borough (see Table 2 under Core Policy 10 below) required by any revision of the West Midlands Regional Spatial Strategy then it may be necessary, following a consideration of urban capacity, to allocate land adjoining the urban area of Stafford. - 2.
+The market town of Stone will be a focus for employment and tourism development as well as limited sustainable housing development and providing services and facilities to serve its rural hinterland - 3.
 Services and facilities to serve rural areas will be maintained and enhanced in the following settlements:

-Gnosall Eccleshall Great Haywood Barlaston Hixon Little Haywood & Colwich
+Gnosall Eccleshall Great Haywood

+Barlaston Hixon Little Haywood & Colwich

-- 4. The retention and appropriate enhancement of existing services and facilities will be sought in other rural settlements - 5.
+- 4. The retention and appropriate enhancement of existing services and facilities will be sought in district centres, local centres and other rural settlements not listed above - 5.
 Sustainable employment development will be encouraged across the Borough